How to Increase Your Productivity By Doing Less

 If you do feel an uncontrollable need to check your email for ultra-urgent messages, ask yourself these questions first:

-- Will my business die/I get fired if I don’t respond immediately rather than in half an hour?
+- Will my business fail/I get fired if I don’t respond immediately, rather than in half an hour?

 - Will I lose a client or potential sale if I don’t reply right away?